Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </code></pre></div></div>
 <figcaption> Figure 13.
 CSS for the Legend Element </figcaption> <br>

 <p> This next portion is a little more difficult.
-To setup the elements in the legend, another control structure needs to be created.
-Again, a legend function can be described via the DOM Util method, however, some consideration needs to take place as to how this will work.
-To start, the break values from legends can be assigned to a list variable called "grades".
-Next, a title for the legend can be created using the "push" command, though for this to work, an empty list called "labels" will take the "push" command as an input.   </p> <br>
+To set up the elements in the legend, another control structure needs to be created.
+Again, a legend function can be described via the DOM Util method; however, some consideration must be given to how this will work.
+To start, the break values for the legend are assigned to a list variable called "grades."
+Next, a title for the legend is created using the "push" command.
+For this to work, an empty list called "labels" is used to receive the "push" command as input.  </p> <br>

-<p> Creating the legend values takes some more work, however.
-Since the data is represented in intervals, it would be ideal for the user to see the bottom and top breaks for each interval.
-A method needs to be devised that allows these lower and upper breaks to appear on the legend: this will be accomplished by creating a "from" and "to" variable.
-With these variables declared, a for loop can be created to join each data interval together.
-Using the length of the grades list, or seven units, each lower and upper break are iterated through to create a legend.
-Then, these breaks are pushed as labels to the dynamic html, with some descriptive div elements describing how the message should appear.
-To tie this dynamic html into the control structure, the "div.innerHTML" is joined using the "labels.join('<br>') parameter.
-Finally, the div element is returned the global level.  </p> <br>
+<p> Creating the legend values requires additional work.
+Since the data is represented in intervals, it would be ideal for the user to see both the lower and upper breaks for each interval.
+A method must be devised to allow these lower and upper breaks to appear on the legend.
+This is accomplished by creating "from" and "to" variables.
+Once these variables are declared, a "for" loop is created to iterate through each data interval.
+The length of the "grades" list, or seven units, is used to iterate through each lower and upper break, forming the intervals that will be displayed on the legend. </p> <br>

+<p> These breaks are then pushed as labels to the dynamic HTML, with descriptive div elements used to format how the message should appear.
+To tie the dynamic HTML into the control structure, the "div.innerHTML" is updated by joining the "labels" array using the "labels.join('<br>')" parameter.
+Finally, the div element is returned at the global level. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>